 - 12f.
 APPROVE RESOLUTION 24/25-05 ESTABLISHING THE DISTRICT'S APPROPRIATIONS LIMIT FOR THE 2024-25 FISCAL YEAR, AND CERTIFYING THAT FISCAL YEAR 2024-25 APPROPRIATIONS SUBJECT TO LIMITATION DO NOT EXCEED THE APPROPRIATIONS LIMIT: IGM Goodman reported the appropriation numbers using the same calculations historically used by the District.
 Director Peterson reported that the workbook should be posted with the report. - 12g.
 CONSIDER APPROVAL OF ALLOCATION FROM AD VALORUM TAXES TO THE RECREATION BUDGET: This item is a duplicate and was rolled into item 13b under Budget & Finance. - 12h.
 RATIFY AN EXTENSION OF THE JOINT USE AGREEMENT (JUA) NEGOTIATIONS TO OCTOBER 2024: President Spinner reported that both the JUA and the C&H lease with the State Lands Commission (SLC) expired in July.
 Due to legalities, the SLC approved an unprecedented agreement to continue operations until the JUA is approved with a hard deadline of the SLC October meeting.
 He signed the agreement on behalf of the District.
 A motion to ratify the extension was approved.
 (Barassi 1st, Martinez 2nd, 5/0) - 12i.
 DISCUSS AND RECOMMEND PAYMENT OF C&H BILLING: IGM Goodman has requested missing billing from C&H and suggested continuing the item to the next Board meeting. - 12j.
 CONSIDER A CONTRACT WITH NATURAL SYSTEMS UTILITIES (NSU): Valley Operators notified the District that their last day serving Port Costa is October 1st, 2024.
 The SDM determined that the District also needed to diversify its operators.
 NSU services unique districts such as Port Costa and have local offices and operators.
 They are an international company with access to massive resources and knowledge assistance to tackle any situation.
-They provide design and construction services and can operate treatment plans.
-NSU has been highly responsive and offere a variety of services that are critical for the needs of the District.
+They provide design and construction services that are critical for the needs of the District.
 The company has built plants, built unique systems, can help with engineering maintenance, and employs grant writers.
 This is a single contract with two projects that are billed separately.
-Both Port Costa and CVSAN have reviewed and approved the contract.
+Port Costa has reviewed and approved the contract.
+Staff provided a verbal staff report to CVSAN and requested to bring the item back to ratify.
 SDM Barnhill highlighted changes made to the contract as requested by the District's legal counsel.
 Sections included 1.13.10, 1.13.16, 9.1, 13.1, 17.3, 17.9.
 The IGM pointed out that the liability insurance is at \$350,000 but also noted that there is an additional \$2 million insurance policy in place.
 Staff expects some overlap with Valley Operators for Port Costa starting at the beginning of September.